 Sport Walking is an endurance walking discipline, that is all about tackling challenges.
 It isn’t a specific walking style, or technique like Race Walking, Nordic Walking or Power Walking – you can ‘Sport Walk’ any way you like because the way you walk isn’t important, it’s the challenge itself that counts.

-This might be taking part in an organised event, such as an Ultra Marathon or one of the many charity challenge events that have become so prevalent like the ‘Oxfam Trail Walker’, ‘Ultra Challenge Series’ or ‘Threshold Trail Series’.
+This might be taking part in an organised event, such as an ultra marathon or one of the many charity challenge events that have become so prevalent like the ‘Oxfam Trail Walker’, ‘Ultra Challenge Series’ or ‘Threshold Trail Series’.
 It might be a personal challenge, such as walking one of the National Trails in the fastest time you can.
-All that matters is that you approach each walk as a sporting endeavour, go as fast as you’re able and that you have one foot on the ground at all times!
+All that matters is that you approach each walk as a sporting endeavour, have a goal, go as fast as you’re able to and that you have one foot on the ground at all times!

 At ‘Sport Walk’ we’re working to promote and establish Sport Walking as a key endurance activity.
 Our motto is ‘Move fast, go light, challenge yourself’ and this perfectly sums up all that Sport Walking is.

 There are very strong similarities between Trail Running and Sport Walking, in fact you could say that the only difference is that Sport Walkers walk and Trail Runners run!
 The range of distances covered, the terrain and approach to the challenge are almost identical, especially at ‘Ultra’ level.

 Rise to the Challenge